US Residency Requirements

 Preference for Admission

-Preference for Admission will be given to applicants who complete at least one advanced science course, in addition to the required coursework, that builds a foundation within human or molecular-cellular biology.
+Preference for Admission will be given to applicants who complete at least one advanced science course, in addition to the required coursework, that provides a foundation within human and/or molecular-cellular biology.

 In addition to Creighton's course prerequisites, applicants are encouraged to complete courses that will assist them in achieving competitive scores on the MCAT.
 Applicants should review the MCAT website for a listing of courses that will provide the academic foundational concepts needed to be prepared to sit for the test.
 Below are suggested courses.